Secret of Mana Redux

 • The Underground Palace at Gaia’s Navel is more literally translated as, “Palace at the Depths of the Earth”, or more simply, “Earthdeep Palace.”

-• The dwarves speak in the Tohoku dialect, a sort of rural stereotype.
+• In Japanese, the dwarves speak in the Tohoku dialect, a sort of rural stereotype.